 From these results, we infer that this scaling behavior is likely applicable to a broad range of noise models which show an exponential decay.
 That is, when the detuning between the probing qubit frequency $\omega$ and the signal frequency $m$ is smaller than the decoherence rate of individual qubits, the GHZ state does not offer any advantage over uncorrelated qubits against parallel noise, as previously established\,\cite{PhysRevLett.79.3865,shaji2007qubit,demkowicz2012elusive}.
 However, as the detuning increases, the optimal evolution time is dictated by the detuning rather than the decoherence rate.
 In the regime of large detuning $|\omega-m| \gtrsim L \Gamma$, where $\Gamma$ represents the decoherence rate, the impact of decoherence becomes negligible compared to the detuning.
 Consequently, the GHZ state surpasses uncorrelated qubits with a scaling advantage of $1/\sqrt{L}$.
 In essence, with finite detunings, the ability of each qubit to retain information for extended periods is not fully exploited.
 Nonetheless, the GHZ state can benefit from the entanglement among qubits.

 It is important to note that while the GHZ state shows superior performance over uncorrelated qubits in the presence of detuning, this does not imply that the GHZ state reaches the Heisenberg limit or surpasses the standard quantum limit.
-The optimal sensitivity of the \emph{detuned} GHZ state, as indicated in Eq.\,\eqref{eq:GHZbfdeApprox} and Eq.\,\eqref{eq:GHZdepodeApprox}, remains comparable to the standard quantum limit of \emph{tuned} uncorrelated qubits, i.e., qubits whose frequency matches that of the signal.
+Even the \emph{tuned} GHZ state, i.e., the GHZ state with qubits whose frequency matches that of the signal, cannot reach the Heisenberg limit in the presence of generic noises\,\cite{PhysRevLett.79.3865,shaji2007qubit,demkowicz2012elusive} and their sensitivities are no better than that of the \emph{tuned} uncorrelated qubits.
+The optimal sensitivity of the \emph{detuned} GHZ state, as indicated in Eq.\,\eqref{eq:GHZbfdeApprox} and Eq.\,\eqref{eq:GHZdepodeApprox}, remains comparable to the standard quantum limit of \emph{tuned} uncorrelated qubits.
 Thus, the \emph{detuned} GHZ state outperforms \emph{detuned} uncorrelated qubits, but not their \emph{tuned} counterparts.